littlelark/magrathea/content/_index.md

 ## What Does Magrathea Offer?

 So what does Magrathea offer?
-Broadly speaking, free, high quality, open source code.
+Broadly speaking, *high quality* code that is both *free and open source*.
 But that’s an extremely brief way to say a whole lot, so let’s break it down.

 ### Free And Open Source